 In 2017 the U.K. Financial Conduct Authority, stated that it would not compel LIBOR panel banks to make submissions to determine LIBOR rates after 2021.
 The Alternative Reference Rates Committee (ARRC), convened by the Federal Reserve Board and the New York Federal Reserve Bank to seek alternatives to LIBOR, has recommended a new index – the Secured Overnight Financing Rate (SOFR) – as the new benchmark for U.S. bond and loan market transactions.
 The New York Federal Reserve Bank now publishes the SOFR daily, as well as SOFR Averages and a SOFR Index.
 The number of SOFR-linked products is gradually growing.

 The ARRC’s goal is to assist financial institutions in completing the transition from LIBOR to SOFR.
-Recently, the IBA announced a “consultation,” still subject to final confirmation, that one week and two month LIBOR rate quotes will cease at end of 2021, and that the US LIBOR panel will cease at end of June, 2023, effectively discontinuing LIBOR.
+Recently, the IBA announced that one week and two month LIBOR rate quotes will cease at end of 2021, and that the US LIBOR panel will cease at end of June, 2023, effectively discontinuing LIBOR.
 This delay will help to ensure a more orderly transition away from LIBOR, but it will not alter our transition efforts.